 Phi Theta Kappa.
-Phi Theta Kappa is Chipola's honorary society, open (by invitation) to students with a 3.5 or better GPA.
+Phi Theta Kappa is Chipola's honor society, open (by invitation) to students with a 3.5 or better GPA and completion of 12 semester hours.

 Pre-Med Society.
 The organization provides support to students planning to pursue careers in professional and allied health fields.